elehcimd/stratosphere/README.md

   * **jupterlab/Voilà**: JupyterLab server with Voilà extension to serve the web apps.
   * **sqliteweb**: Web-based SQLite database browser pointing to `kb.db`.

-### Adding a new scraper
+### How to add a new scraper

+Scrapers are executed by the **extractor** service.

 * Flows (raw web requests and responses) are dumped in the `flows` table in the SQLite database `probe.db`.
 The flows are regularly processed by the scrapers before being removed, ensuring that the file size remains under control.
 The columns in this table map to the attributes in the `Flow` objects in mitmproxy ([official documentation](https://docs.mitmproxy.org/stable/api/mitmproxy/flow.html)).
 For example, the contents and meaning of field `flow_response_content` is documented [here](https://docs.mitmproxy.org/stable/api/mitmproxy/http.html#Response).
+The additional column `id` is a random UUID.

 * `02 capture sample.ipynb` lets you capture a sample of flows for later analysis.
 * `03 analyze sample.ipynb` helps you analyze the contents of a captured sample of flows.
 * `04 test extractors.ipynb` tests the extractors on the captured flow samples.

 ## Development